-Biomedicine and Surgery publishes original scientific papers, reviews and case reports in fields of biomedicine, public health and surgery.
+Biomedicine and Surgery publish original scientific papers, reviews and case reports in fields of biomedicine, public health, and surgery.
 All articles must be written in English.

 All scientific material is subject to a peer-reviewing process by the editors and external experts.
 The authors are encouraged to propose up to five names of potential reviewers, but, obviously, the editors reserve the right of final selection.

 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 Manuscripts submitted for publication must contain a statement to the effect that all human studies have been approved by the appropriate ethics committee and have therefore been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.
 It should also be stated clearly in the text that all persons gave their informed consent prior to their inclusion in the study.
 Details that might disclose the identity of the subjects under study should be omitted.

 The editors reserve the right to reject manuscripts that do not comply with the above-mentioned requirements.
 The author will be held responsible for false statements or failure to fulfill the above-mentioned requirements.

 Conflict of interest

 Authors must indicate whether or not there is a financial relationship between them and the organization that sponsored the research.
 This note should be added in a separate section previous to the reference list.
 If no conflict exists, authors should state: “The authors declare that there is no conflict of interest”.
 A separate statement is required for every individual author of a manuscript and should be submitted together with the manuscript.